 Start your day at the Alhambra (9 AM)

-Most people come to Granada for one reason – to see the Alhambra – so we might as well get started there!
+Most people come to Granada for one reason – to see the Alhambra, one of the most famous castles in Spain – so we might as well get started there!

 One of the most common mistakes people make when visiting Granada is not booking their ticket with enough advance notice.
 When I was in Granada, tickets were sold out weeks in advance and I actually missed out on tickets.
 Luckily, I discovered the loophole that I could buy a Granada Card and get entry to the Alhambra that way.